KoviAnusha/Covid19-Data-Engineering-Project/README.md

 Steps:

-1. Understand the data in the datasets
+1. Understood the data in the datasets.
-2. Upload the data to S3
+2. Uploaded the data to S3.
-3. Build crawlers using AWS Glue
+3. Built crawlers using AWS Glue.
-4. The data can be seen on Athena
+4. The data can be seen on Athena.
-5. Build Data Model
+5. Built a Data Model.
-6. Build Dimensional model using star schema
+6. Built a Dimensional model using star schema.
-7. Creation of Dimension and Fact Tables in python (pandas)
+7. Created Dimension and Fact Tables in Python (pandas).
-8. Loading data into those tables in python (pandas)
+8. Loaded data into those tables in Python (pandas).
-9. Save resulted CSV files onto S3
+9. Save the resulted CSV files onto S3.
-10. Writing a AWS Glue Job using Python Shell Script
+10. Written an AWS Glue Job using Python Shell Script.
-   - Connect to Redshift
+   - Connected to Redshift.
-   - Create Dimension and Fact Table schemas.
+   - Created Dimension and Fact Table schemas.
-   - Load data from CSV files in S3 to Redshift
+   - Loaded data from CSV files in S3 to Redshift.

 ### This is the creation of a datawarehouse.